 MAKE SURE YOUR WORDS ARE WORKING

 I won't disappear the second the last invoice is paid.
 I’ll be here to answer questions and make sure things are working as planned.
-It's part of the job.

 IN OTHER WORDS?